-The programme provides funding for three years, successful applicants will be employed 100%, and will receive a doctoral student contract at ETH Zurich with monthly salaries according to the ‘standard rate’.
+The programme offers to fund for only up to three years.
+You will receive full employment (100% Pensum), based on the ETH Zurich doctoral student contract, with monthly salaries according to the ‘standard rate’.
 For a detailed calculation of salaries please refer here.

 You are required to take up residency in Zurich during the period of the scholarship.